How data intelligence is tackling the climate crisis delivering better outcomes for the planet and the bottom line

 - Updated Geotab GO Recycle Program providing take-back services for customers in North America and the EU.

-- Research collaborations demonstrating the potential of electrification and accelerating EV adoption at scale, including the North American fleet electrification study and Profitable Sustainability: The Potential of European Fleet Electrification.
+- Research collaborations demonstrating the potential of electrification and accelerating EV adoption at scale, including the Accelerating Local Authority EV Adoption study and Profitable Sustainability: The Potential of European Fleet Electrification.

 - Next-generation STEM program with over 200 participants in the company's Internship and Co-op programs.